 Laws Related to Sexual Activity in Michigan

-State laws prohibit certain kinds of consensual sexual activity, usually acts considered to violate the social norms of the state.
-These laws tend to change with the times.
-Michigan has prohibited consensual sexual activity laws that include provisions for disorderly conduct, indecent exposure, and other regulations found in most other states.
+State laws ban certain consensual sexual activity, usually acts that violate the community’s social norms.
+These laws change with the times.
+Michigan has consensual sexual activity laws that include provisions for disorderly conduct, indecent exposure, and other regulations found in most other states.

-Michigan's anti-sodomy law remains on the books, although it can no longer be used to criminalize sexual activity between same-sex partners.
-This occurred as a result of a case heard by the U.S. Supreme Court in 2003.
+Michigan's anti-sodomy law remains on the books, although the state can no longer use this law to criminalize sexual activity between same-sex partners.
+This is due to the Supreme Court’s decision in Lawrence v.
+Texas in 2003.

-In that year, the U.S. Supreme Court heard Lawrence v.
-Texas.
-In that case, a man challenged his conviction in Texas for having sex with another man in the privacy of his own home, which violated a state anti-sodomy law.
-However, the U.S. Supreme Court ruled that law unconstitutional and unenforceable.
-In the wake of that decision by the U.S. Supreme Court, all anti-sodomy laws, as they apply to consenting adults, became unconstitutional and unenforceable.
+In Lawrence, a Texas man challenged his anti-sodomy conviction for having sex with another man in the privacy of his own home.
+The Court ruled that the Texas law was unconstitutional and unenforceable.
+In the wake of the Lawrence decision, all anti-sodomy laws became unconstitutional and unenforceable.

 Laws Related to Sexual Activity in Michigan

-In the chart below, you'll see the main provisions of Michigan's laws related to sexual activity.
+In the chart below, you'll see the main provisions of Michigan's laws related to consensual sexual activity.

-Under 750.338, "gross indecency between male persons" remains on the books.
-This refers to sodomy between male partners.
-However, after the Lawrence case, it is no longer enforceable for purposes of criminalizing sexual activity between consenting adults, including same-sex partners.
+Under M.P.C. §750.338, "gross indecency between male persons" remains on the books.
+But, after the Lawrence case, it is no longer enforceable for purposes of criminalizing sexual activity between consenting adults, including same-sex partners.

 |